Westfield, Indiana: Grand Park

 Grand Park is the largest youth sports campus in the United States, featuring 26 baseball and softball diamonds, 31 multipurpose fields for soccer, football, field hockey and lacrosse.
 An indoor events center opened in July 2016 that features three full-size multipurpose fields, and an indoor basketball/volleyball facility that features eight courts, with two of them being NBA-regulated, also opened and is named after the NBA's Indiana Pacers.
 Grand Park features an abundance of green space and more than 10 mi of pedestrian/bicycle trails, including the largest trailhead on the Monon Corridor.

-Since opening, the campus has hosted several major events including the following: Whale of a Sale Consignment Event, Little League Softball and Baseball Region Tournaments, USA Archery Finals, Big Ten Women's and Men's Soccer Tournaments, US Club Soccer NPL Finals and Nationals, Suburban Indy Consumer Shows, plus many more.
+Since opening, the campus has hosted several major events including: Whale of a Sale Consignment Event, Little League Softball and Baseball Region Tournaments, USA Archery Finals, Big Ten Women's and Men's Soccer Tournaments, US Club Soccer NPL Finals and Nationals, Suburban Indy Consumer Shows, plus many more.

 In 2017 Westfield signed a 10-year contract with the NFL's Indianapolis Colts for their annual training camp.

 The park has experienced about 750,000 visitors and 1,900,000 visits on average each year.